If there's one thing we can all agree on, it's that shopping for a family wireless plan can be a real chore.

 AT&T Family Plans

 AT&T's GoPhone is a prepaid cell phone plan, so you can either purchase a prepaid device directly from AT&T or bring your own phone!
-If you do plan to bring your own phone, you simply need to add an AT&T GoPhone SIM kit to your device for a small fee.
+If you're determined to bring your own phone and switch to AT&T, you simply need to add an AT&T GoPhone SIM kit to your device for a small fee.

 As for prepaid GoPhone plans, you can select the plan with only unlimited talk and text (though you can purchase a data package every 250MB), the plan with unlimited data but the first 4GB is at high speed, or the plan with unlimited data but with the first 8GB at high speed.
-However, you can also select 25 cents per minute or $2 per day for unlimited talk and text.
+However, you can also select the very small-priced cents per minute or the couple dollars per day for unlimited talk and text.
 That being said, you cannot apply multiple lines with the latter two plans.

 In fact, the Multi-Line Discount only applies to the $45 per month plan and above.
 With the Multi-Line Discount, you will receive just $5 off the second line, $10 off the third line, $15 off the fourth line, and $20 off the fifth line.
-All prepaid monthly plans come with no activation fees, deposit, or overage charges.
-Also keep in mind that you can apply AT&T's AutoPay feature to the service, meaning that you can save a few dollars per month on your plan.
+All prepaid monthly plans come with no activation fees, deposit, or overage fees, and of course no early termination fees.
+Also keep in mind that you can apply AT&T's AutoPay feature to the service, which will shave a few dollars per month off your plan.

 Mobile Share Advantage

 Mobile Share Advantage plan data amounts range from 1GB to a whopping 100GB, but the 100GB plan is incredibly expensive.
-These prices exclude the device access charges, which range from $10 to $30 per device unless you're on a two-year agreement, then your monthly access charge for smartphones alone will be a little higher.
+These prices exclude the device access charges, which range from $10 to $30 per device unless you're on a two-year agreement, then your monthly access charge for smartphones alone will be $40.

-Sometimes, you may only want data as you and your family travels.
-AT&T's mobile share plans would then be right for your family.
+Need data on the go?
+AT&T's mobile share plans may be just the answer.
 AT&T has a set of Mobile Share - Data plans.
 These plans include a shared data amount that can be used by up to 10 data-only devices, including tablets, laptops, netbooks, mobile hotspot devices, and gaming devices.

 With AT&T's share plans - data only, you pay a monthly charge, plus a monthly device access charge for each data-only device - just like with the Mobile Share Advantage plans.